-In the early 1980’s, Hal bought a used 1971 Mack truck in order to save some money by transporting his own grain to the family store which incidentally still stood on the same site as Uncle David’s Avon Coal and Grain Company.
-A few months later, Hal bought a handful of trailers at auction, and soon found himself in the pine shavings business; buying and transporting shavings from a mill in north central Maine to his own grain store in Avon, Massachusetts.
-The shavings business grew, and Hal was soon hauling from new suppliers in Maine and eastern Canada to retail outlets throughout New England.
+In the early 1980’s, Hal bought a used 1971 Mack truck and started transporting his own grain to the family feed store.
+A few months later, Hal bought a handful of trailers at auction, and began buying and transporting shavings from Maine to his store and a few other local retailers.
+Because of Hal’s reputation for honesty and fairness the shavings business grew, and he was soon hauling from new suppliers in Maine, New Hampshire and eastern Canada to retail outlets throughout New England.
 The rest as they say is history.

-Hal doesn’t own that 1971 Mack truck any more, and it’s a good thing, too.
-After a rebuilt engine and being stranded one too many times on the side of the highway, he got rid of that lemon (and bought a couple more).
-Eventually, he decided to leave the trucking to the professionals.
-Today, our shavings are delivered to our customers by respected transportation partners.
-Our partnerships with reliable trucking companies allows us to provide our products to our customers efficiently and on schedule.
+Hal doesn’t own that 1971 Mack truck anymore, and it’s a good thing, too.
+After a rebuilt engine and being stranded one too many times on the side of the highway, he got rid of that lemon.
+Today we leave the trucking to the professionals.
+Our partnerships with reliable transporters allows us to serve our customers in an efficient and cost effective manner.